tanishqvyas/DataAnalyticsProject/README.md

 ```

+# Download Git

+Head to git-scm.com and download git on your system before proceeding with the following steps.

 # Setup Instructions

 **Step-1** : fork the project repository by pressing the fork button on top right.
 This creates your own fork of this repository.
 Once created it reads